-The Wasserman Center for Career Development makes every effort to screen employers and job postings on NYU CareerNet.
+The Wasserman Center makes every effort to screen employers and job postings on NYU CareerNet.
 However, if you receive a suspicious email or phone message from an employer, or have suspicious contact with an employer during an interview or in-person interaction, it is extremely important to exercise caution.

 If you feel uncomfortable about a job opportunity you receive by email or find on any job board, do not click on any links and do not provide any personal information.